-Baking soda sprays are easy to make, and you can mix them up right inside of your garden sprayer.
-The Master Gardeners of Santa Clara County recommend combining 5 tablespoons of horticultural oil with 2 gallons of water.
-After mixing thoroughly, add 8 teaspoons of baking soda to the solution, and stir until the powder completely dissolves.
+Baking soda spray for tomatoes is easy to make, and you can mix it up right inside of your garden sprayer.
+Combine 5 tablespoons of horticultural oil with 2 gallons of water.
+After mixing thoroughly, add 8 teaspoons of baking soda to the solution and stir until the powder completely dissolves.

 You can use baking soda sprays up until the day before harvest, but allow the spray to dry for one to four hours before re-entering the treatment area.
 Avoid spraying plants in direct sunlight or when temperatures reach higher than 80 degrees Fahrenheit, or you risk burning the foliage.
 Spray in the early morning or evening hours when it's cooler.
 Reapply baking soda sprays after heavy rainfall.

 Words of Caution